Anika Goss

 Goss’s work with LISC began in Detroit, where she served as the Detroit office executive director.
 She was noted for several major achievements while in this position, including managing a $40 million community development campaign, and designing and leading the campaign for the city’s first Land Bank Authority.

-Goss also worked with the City of Detroit as its Director of Philanthropic Affairs and Executive Director of Next Detroit Neighborhood Initiative, leading an effort to transform six Detroit neighborhoods by improving city services and incorporating redevelopment strategies through public-private partnerships.
+Goss also worked with the City of Detroit as its director of philanthropic affairs and executive director of Next Detroit Neighborhood Initiative, leading an effort to transform six Detroit neighborhoods by improving city services and incorporating redevelopment strategies through public-private partnerships.

 Goss’s leadership has been recognized in Detroit and nationally.
-Crain’s Detroit Business honored Goss as a Notable Women in Non-Profits and a Forty under 40, The Michigan Chronicle recognized Goss as a Woman of Excellence, and she was awarded by Corps!
+Crain’s Detroit Business honored Goss as a Most Influential Women, a Notable Women in Non-Profits and a Forty under 40, The Michigan Chronicle recognized Goss as a Woman of Excellence, and she was awarded by Corps!
 Magazine as a Diversity Champion.
-Goss also serves on the board of Tech Town, Connect Detroit, and Michigan Future, Inc. She also serves participates in several national and international economic inclusion initiatives including, Brookings Institution Metropolitan Policy Program Network for Economic Inclusion, New Growth Innovation Network and BMW-Herbert Quandt Responsible Leaders Network.
+Goss also serves on the board of national and local organizations including, The Federal Reserve Bank of Chicago, Brookings Institution Metropolitan Policy Program Network for Economic Inclusion, Tech Town, Connect Detroit, Michigan Future, Inc. and BMW-Herbert Quandt Responsible Leaders Network.
+She also serves on the Governor Whitmer’s Growing MichiganTogether Council, a state commission focusing on population growth.

-Goss has a master’s of social work in community organizing degree from the University of Michigan and a bachelor’s of sociology and African-American studies degree from Purdue University.
+Goss has a Master’s of social work in community organizing degree from the University of Michigan and a Bachelor’s of sociology and African-American studies degree from Purdue University.

 Having trouble accessing something on this page?
 Please send us an email and we will get back to you as quickly as we can.